What it does

 UX highlights

-- Persistent Audio Player: A non-intrusive mini-player at the bottom of the screen (01:34) lets users listen to articles while continuing to browse.
+- Persistent audio player: A mini-player docks at the bottom of the screen (03:40), allowing users to listen to an article while browsing other content, which is great for multitasking.

 Monetization & growth